daskol/typst-templates/cvpr/README.md

 - `bibliography`: The result of a call to the bibliography function or none.
   The function also accepts a single, positional argument for the body of the paper.
-- `appendix`: Content to append after bibliography section.
+- `supplementary`: Content to append after bibliography as a supplementary material section, with cross-column "Supplementary Material" header and `A.1` heading numbering shift (per cvpr.sty's `\maketitlesupplementary`).
 - `accepted`: If this is set to `false` then anonymized ready for submission document is produced; `accepted: true` produces camera-redy version.
 If the argument is set to `none` then preprint version is produced (can be